KIDS COUNT – Child Well-Being Data in South Carolina

 Child Well-Being Data and Resources

-Child Bell-Being in South Carolina
+Child Well-Being Data South Carolina Profile

 View the KIDS COUNT rankings and indicators for South Carolina.
 You can see areas where South Carolina has improved, declined or stayed the same within each indicator.